 After your day of adventure, you'll rest up for the night in your accommodation at the nearby village of Hvolsvollur.

 Your journey now takes you eastwards across the wondrous South Coast of Iceland.

-You will pass by the towering waterfalls of Seljalandsfoss and Skogafoss (both 60m tall) before heading on to the glacier outlet Solheimajokull, where you’ll have the opportunity to join a glacier hike.
-If you choose to, you’ll notice on you ascent the darkened tinge this glacier outlet has which is the resultant ash from the 2010 volcanic eruption of Eyjafjallajokull.
-On top of the glacier will give you some of the most impressive views of Iceland in panoramic fashion; you can even take the chance to fill up your water bottle and taste some of the world’s purest waters.
+You will pass by the towering waterfalls of Seljalandsfoss and Skogafoss (both 187 ft / 60 m tall) before heading on to the glacier outlet Solheimajokull, where you'll have the opportunity to join a glacier hike.
+If you choose to, you'll notice the darkened tinge this glacier outlet has on your ascent, which is the resultant ash from the 2010 volcanic eruption of Eyjafjallajokull.
+On top of the glacier will give you some of the most impressive views of Iceland in panoramic fashion.
+You can even take the chance to fill up your water bottle and taste some of the world's purest waters.

 Alternatively, if a glacier hike doesn't appeal to you, you can instead choose an adrenaline-pumping snowmobiling tour on top of the Myrdalsjokull glacier.
 The glacier sits on top of the largest volcano in Iceland, Katla.

 Just before the village of Vik, you'll stop off at the famous Reynisfjara black sand beach.
 This volcanic setting is blessed with the picturesque basalt sea stacks of Reynisdrangar and some large darkened caverns dotted along the shoreline, making it a great yet eerie place to visit.
 Make sure to keep your distance from the powerful waves that could suddenly sweep under your feet.